 Bipolar disorder is a mental illness that affects about 1.5% of the population, according to the National Institutes of Health.
 It is often characterized by alternating episodes of mania and depression, but it can also include periods where a person’s mood is in between those two states.
-Alcoholism, meanwhile, is a serious problem that affects nearly 15% of Americans, according to the Centers for Disease Control and Prevention.
+Alcoholism, meanwhile, is a serious problem that affects nearly 15% of the world, according to the Centers for Disease Control and Prevention.
 Sufferers can experience problems with alcohol use that range from mild drinking problems to full-blown alcoholism.
 Both bipolar disorder and alcoholism are serious conditions that can have negative effects on a person’s life.
 However, there may be a connection between the two conditions that have been largely overlooked.
 In this article, we will explore how bipolar disorder and alcoholism are connected and what this means for those who suffer from either condition.

 What is Bipolar Disorder?